 Explore Spectrophotometers at HunterLab

 At HunterLab, our range of spectrophotometers offers the features that plant-based protein developers need to effectively measure beet powder in meat substitutes.
 With benchtop and portable models, operations can assess color levels anywhere and according to their existing workflows.
+All of our solutions result from unrivaled industry expertise earned through over 70 years of experience.
 Get in touch with us today to learn more about our products and how they can support you in meat substitute development.